duxsco/gpg-web-of-trust/README.md

     1. sure that your S/MIME certificate is not expired.
     2. an OCSP query and a CRL fetch.
 It is satified as long as one of them attests that the certificate has not been revoked.
     3. a comparison of e-mail address and full name within GnuPG public key and S/MIME certificate subject.
-So, make sure that at least one of your GnuPG UIDs is of form "${commonName} <${emailAddress}>".
+So, make sure that at least one of your GnuPG UIDs is of form `${commonName} <${emailAddress}>`.
     4. sure that your S/MIME certificate is a class 3 S/MIME certificate signed by [CAcert](http://www.cacert.org).

 If all of above checks passed, you get an output such as: